This site is intended for US healthcare professionals only

 Hepatic Impairment: In patients with moderate hepatic impairment, reduce the CABOMETYX dosage.
 Avoid CABOMETYX in patients with severe hepatic impairment.

 Pediatric Use: Physeal widening has been observed in children with open growth plates when treated with CABOMETYX.
-Physeal and longitudinal growth monitoring is recommended in children (12 years and older with DTC) with open growth plates.
+Physeal and longitudinal growth monitoring is recommended in children (12 years and older) with open growth plates.
 Consider interrupting or discontinuing CABOMETYX if abnormalities occur.
+The safety and effectiveness of CABOMETYX in pediatric patients less than 12 years of age have not been established.

 Please see full Prescribing Information.